How to gain root access by flashing root packages (MD5 and .tar files) ?

 - Power off your Samsung device.

-- Press and hold "Volume UP + Power + Home" button at the same time.
+- Press and hold the "Volume UP + Power + Home" button at the same time.

-- Press Volume Up key to enter Download mode, It will display a green robot figure with “Downloading.. not turn off the target!!
+- Press the Volume Up key to enter Download mode, It will display a green robot figure with “Downloading.. do not turn off the target!!
 Which means you’re in download mode.